 We are always trying to sell something in this competitive world.
-Sometimes, even without realizing.
+Sometimes, even without realizing it.
 And we have been doing this for years.
 Sales has become an integral part of the modern consumer’s life.
 But what does sales mean to a business?
 In short: everything.
 And the basic component that drives sales for a business is a sales lead.

 This article aims at dissecting what a sales lead is and how you can bring in an inpour of more leads to your business.
 To achieve this, you need to thoroughly understand the what, how and why of a sales lead.